woodser/monero-ts/docs/developer_guide/getting_started_p1.md

 ### Install Node.js and the Node package manager (npm)

 Node.js and npm need to be installed before using the monero-javascript library.
-See the ["Node.js and npm"](https://github.com/monero-ecosystem/monero-javascript/blob/master/docs/developer_guide/installing_prerequisites.md#nodejs-and-npm) section of the prerequisite installation guide for instructions to download and install Node.js and npm.
+See the ["Node.js and npm"](installing_prerequisites.md#nodejs-and-npm) section of the prerequisite installation guide for instructions to download and install Node.js and npm.

 ### Create a new Node.js project

-1. Create and enter a new directory to hold the project:
-    ```
-    mkdir ~/offline_wallet_generator
-    cd ~/offline_wallet_generator```
+1. Create project directory: `mkdir ~/git/offline_wallet_generator && cd ~/git/offline_wallet_generator`
-2. Create the new project:
-  `npm init -y`
+2. Initialize the new project: `npm init -y`
-3. Add the monero-javascript library to the offline_wallet_generator package:
-  `npm install --save monero-javascript`
+3. Install the monero-javascript library: `npm install --save monero-javascript`

 ## Write a monero-javascript program